 The lack of community awareness of bowel cancer was clearly identified in our 2003 report.
 In 2008 we undertook further research to determine if there were any increases in community awareness.
-A copy of the relevant reports are available by clicking below:
+A copy of the the latter report is available by clicking here.

 Exercise is also considered a preventative measure that maintains a healthy bowel.
 A minimum of 30 minutes aerobic exercise three times a week is advised.
 Walking, hiking, swimming, cycling, yoga and going to the gym are highly recommended as low impact activities.
 Please consult a health care professional for advice on a regular updated training schedule that would suit you.Authorities recommend a digital rectal examination as part of a regular physical check-up regardless of whether or not symptoms are present, particularly if there is a family history of the disease.
 From age 40, a yearly faecal occult blood test is recommended.
 Bowel cancer-related bleeding may not be visible and this test enables doctors to determine conclusively if there is blood in the stool.
 From age 50, a sigmoidoscopy is recommended every 3 to 5 years.